microsoft/TypeScript/doc/spec.md

 The example assumes that an outer lexical scope defines the functions 'generateSecretKey' and 'sendSecureMessage'; it also assumes that the outer scope has assigned the module object to the variable 'MessageModule'.

-TypeScript namespaces provide a mechanism for succinctly expressing the module pattern.
+TypeScript namespaces provide a mechanism for succinctly expressiong the module pattern.
 In TypeScript, programmers can combine the module pattern with the class pattern by nesting namespaces and classes within an outer namespace.

 The following example shows the definition and use of a simple namespace.